 Training Sessions: The UCP Center for Autism offers FREE autism training to child care providers, Early Intervention specialists, First Responders, educators, businesses, and other organizations and community groups.
 Download our training session guide or call (618)-288-2218 if you would like more information.

 Social Skills Groups: develop enhanced adaptive social skills in youth with High-Functioning Autism and Asperger's Syndrome.
 For more information please view our social skills group flyers on Intervention and on Getting Along with Others.
-If you're ready to sign up for a Social Skills Group, then print out this application and return to the address below.
+If you're ready to sign up for a Social Skills Group, please contact the Center.

 Resource Library: The Center for Autism has an extensive array of information for concerned parents and friends.
 You can view our current available book list by clicking this link.